Image courtesy of Seventeen

 You know what we're talking about - that mid-day smudging when your mascara suddenly ends up under your eye (wth!)
 So annoying.

-To fix this - you really just need to take your skin back to the base and reapply.
 Don't make the mistake of trying to cover the mascara with more concealer.
 It will look cakey, and make your eyes appear darker.